saisiddarth84/Telegram-Ui-Mockup/README.md

-# Telegram UI Clone with React
+# Telegram UI with React

 ## Overview